enz/pentobi/INSTALL.md

 Building the Android App
 ------------------------

-Because building the Android app with CMake is not supported with Qt 5.12, there exists a qmake project file in `pentobi/Pentobi.pro`.
-The Android project was tested with Qt 5.15.
+The Android app currently needs to be built with the qmake project file in `pentobi/Pentobi.pro`.
+It was tested with Qt 5.15.
 Note that the maximum supported targetSdkVersion is currently 29 (Android 10) because the code currently uses legacy external storage access, which no longer works with targetSdkVersion 30 (Android 11).